playcanvas/blog/_posts/2016-02-01-playhack-with-playjam-starts-today.markdown

 Did we mention that there are incredible prizes to win!
 Seriously awesome ones.

-**1st Prize - £2000 **(~$2800)
+- **1st Prize - £2000** (~$2800)
-**2nd Prize - £1000 **(~$1400)
+- **2nd Prize - £1000** (~$1400)
-**3rd Prize - £500** (~$700)
+- **3rd Prize - £500** (~$700)

 Judging will start on the 12th March and we’ll only play builds that are published before that day.

 ## How To Enter

-– Fork the [PLAYHACK project](https://playcanvas.com/project/374578/overview/playhack-feb-16) into your account – Build your game using your newly forked project.
+- Fork the [PLAYHACK project](https://playcanvas.com/project/374578/overview/playhack-feb-16) into your account
+- Build your game using your newly forked project.
-– Use the 3D assets we supply and pay attention to the theme.
+- Use the 3D assets we supply and pay attention to the theme.
-– Post to your devlog about your game throughout the competition.
+- Post to your devlog about your game throughout the competition.
-– The competition ends on the 11th of March.
+- The competition ends on the 11th of March.
 Make sure you’ve published your game by then!
-– PlayJam and PlayCanvas will pick the best of the best.
+- PlayJam and PlayCanvas will pick the best of the best.
-– Winners will get cash prizes and the chance to be published on the PlayJam Network.
+- Winners will get cash prizes and the chance to be published on the PlayJam Network.

-To summarize: _Fork the project, build a game, publish on PlayCanvas.\*\* \*\*_
+To summarize: _Fork the project, build a game, publish on PlayCanvas._

 So with all that out of the way.
 Think deep about the themes and start building that awesome game.